Where to buy the best prepaid SIM card in Hungary

 |100MB||Valid for 30 days||HUF696||HAVI100E|

-There is also a data-only SIM card available called “Netjegy” which can be purchased for HUF2,990.
+There is also a data-only SIM card available called “Netjegy” that can be purchased for HUF2,990.
 The following packs can be added:

 |HUF641||500MB||Valid for 24 hours|